Pojetta/cintel-05-cintel/README.md

 ```

 ### Add a Custom Favicon
 Add your own custom favicon (the little icon that appears in the web browser tab) next to the title.
-Try https://favicon.io/Links to an external site. and create a favicon.
+Try https://favicon.io/

 Download the zip file and extract the files.
 Take just the favicon.ico file and paste it into your docs folder.
 Two changes are required: